|Last Quarterly Update:||11/28/2016|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Companies in this industry manufacture drugs, therapies, vaccines, genetically modified food and fuel, and other products based on genetically manipulated compounds.
-Major companies include US-based Amgen, Biogen Idec, Genentech (owned by Switzerland-based Roche), and Monsanto, as well as Cangene (Canada), CSL (Australia), Merck KGaA (Germany), and the biotech research arms of major international pharmaceutical companies such as Sanofi (France, owns Genzyme).
+Companies in this industry manufacture drugs, therapies, vaccines, and other products based on genetically manipulated compounds.
+Major companies include US-based Amgen, Biogen, Genentech (owned by Switzerland-based Roche), and Monsanto, as well as CSL (Australia), Merck KGaA (Germany), Novo Nordisk (Denmark), and the biotech research arms of major international pharmaceutical companies such as Sanofi (France).

-Demand for biotechnology in the fields of medicine, agriculture, food, and science is driven by insurers' willingness to pay for new medical treatments, the global need to produce more food for a rapidly expanding population, and scientists' desire to find solutions for complex scientific and medical issues.
+Demand for biotechnology products is driven by insurers' willingness to pay for new medical treatments, the global need to produce more food for a rapidly expanding population, and scientists' desire to find solutions for complex scientific and medical issues.
 Funding for biotech research is often provided by venture capital funds hoping to cash in on new products.
 The profitability of individual companies depends on the discovery and effective marketing of new products.
-Because the market for potential products is so large, ...
+Because the market for potential products is so large, small biotechnology companies can co-exist successfully with large ones if they have expertise in a particular ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options